 Organisations, and particularly marketing professionals, are getting to grips with using data to personalise communications and get to know their customers’ needs better.
 It just makes sense.
 If you can use what you know about someone to do something better for them, that’s a good deed and an ethical choice, right?

 Well, when it comes to AI, and using technology to make decisions about what’s better for people, and what they really want, there are still more questions than answers on that score.

-Organizations are increasingly using less intrusive ways of collecting behavioral insights – and when used ethically this data can be useful to provide people with information and services which will be of benefit to them.
+Organisations are increasingly using less intrusive ways of collecting behavioural insights – and when used ethically this data can be useful to provide people with information and services which will be of benefit to them.
 It’s about serving up solutions at just the right time that they are needed.
 So if you’re using customer intent data or collected information to actually provide something which may help them then that should be ethically okay in theory.
 It’s a legitimate business interest whether it’s for email, targeted ads or sales outreach, so long as it can have an eventual benefit for both parties involved.

 Gone are the days of mass marketing.
-People now expect to be treated as individuals, and have messages directed at them, rather than their neighbor.
+People now expect to be treated as individuals, and have messages directed at them, rather than their neighbour.
 So tailoring messages based upon what marketing knows about the customer or prospect is not unethical and of course is bound by the laws of GDPR – as it should be.
 It’s when data is not managed or handled in an ethical way that we start to see problems.

 Getting it right, now